kristopolous/2019-november-novel/ch6.rst

 This meant by the 1840s we had

- * people skills: public literacy and a skill of sensationalist writing towards a mass audience
+- People skills: public literacy and a skill of sensationalist writing towards a mass audience
- * process: a financial model based on advertising, simple language, and daily publications
+- Process: a financial model based on advertising, simple language, and daily publications
- * tools: mass print machines, photography, railroads, and the telegraph
+- Tools: mass print machines, photography, railroads, and the telegraph

 This groundwork of people, process, and tool technology should now be in place for a realignment of goals, a disruption of process, and a new dynamic to emerge.
 Furthermore, these technologies, some in the works for 200 years, would not have been able to have affected things independently.